synapticloop/tmpdb-data/README.md

 #### high

- - Physical pencil used for measurements.
+ - Where all of these things are true (with caveats).
- - Physical pencil not present, but source technical documents used for measurements.
+ - Physical pencil used for measurements, or physical pencil not present, but source technical documents used for measurements.
  - Pencil measurements taken with a high precision tool.
  - Internal measurements may not be available due to disassembly challenges.
  - The accuracy of the colours of the pencil's parts may not be reflected by the rendered images.